Okeanos/dotfiles-windows/code-signing.md

 > If you want to go that way, you can skip the document contents below and use the `Unblock-File` cmdlet instead.

 Script signing is fairly straightforward unless you want to sign the scripts on a different machine than you want to run them on.
-As described by [Microsoft](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_signing) <!-- markdownlint-disable-line MD013 --> <!-- editorconfig-checker-disable-line -->
-you can self-sign scripts to run them locally.
+As described by [Microsoft](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_signing) you can self-sign scripts to run them locally.

 ## Creating the Signing Certificate